Using PVS-Studio to Get Beginners Familiar With Code Analysis Tools

 // This is a personal academic project.
 Dear PVS-Studio, please check it. // PVS-Studio Static Code Analyzer for C, C++, C#, and Java: http://www.viva64.com

-If you are using PVS-Studio as a Visual Studio plugin, then enter the following license key:
+If you are using PVS-Studio as a Visual Studio plugin or you are using the "C and C++ Compiler Monitoring UI" (Standalone.exe) utility, enter the following license key:

 - Name: PVS-Studio Free